 Likewise, if you have a skiing holiday lined up or are heading away to a cold country, it is possible to showcase the full scope of your capsule wardrobe while tackling those unpredictable new climates.
 How?
 Well, by layering your clothes, of course.

-Although the physical process of layering for cold weather may initially sound like a chore, the good news is, you can do it in a way that is creative and stylish.
+Although the prospect of layering for cold weather may initially sound like a chore, the good news is, you can do it in a way that is creative and stylish.
 It just requires a bit of careful consideration, depending on the occasion.